 Practical Forecasting Techniques

 Time series analysis involves studying the components that make up the data.
 These components include trend, seasonality, cyclical variations, and irregular fluctuations, also known as the noise component.
 By identifying and quantifying these components, time series analysis provides insights into the structure and characteristics of the data.
 This information can then be used to develop forecasting models that capture and forecast the future behavior of the time series.

-See also Forecasting Using Linear Regression
+See also Forecasting Using LSTM Python

+Practical Forecasting Techniques